goossens/ObjectTalk/README.md

 Environment (IDE).

-So today, this project contains a lot of code, compiles into a single executable with no runtime dependancies and is functional on MacOS, Linux and Windows.
+So today, this project contains a lot of code, compiles into a single executable with no runtime dependencies and is functional on MacOS, Linux and Windows.
 It basically is a playground to learn and have fun.
 Think of it as a educational jack of all trades, master of none.